 As Spring arrives, the sun sheds light on dusty corners or fading fabrics.
 It also brings inspiration to fix up and refresh the spaces we love!

 If a new look is what you’re after, we recommend reaching out to the incredible team at Alexander James Interiors.
-With experience everywhere from a Cotswold barn or a Georgian family country home to a London chapel conversion or even a hotel in Minsk, they bring fresh perspective and a wealth of knowledge to any setting.
+With experience everywhere from a Cotswold barn or a Georgian family country home to a London chapel conversion or even a hotel in Minsk, they bring a fresh perspective and a wealth of knowledge to any setting.
 Their luxe fabrics and clever creation of calm is ideal in a central London residence.

 For a slightly more bohemian feel (think Notting Hill rather than Mayfair) we love the work of Rosanna Bossom.
 The stunning use of colour and pattern brings warmth and life to any space and we love her air of whimsy present in many of her projects.